alichry/basma.com/README.md

 - Rate limiting instead of captcha
 - Mailgun for email verification
 - Cronjob configured automatically when the application is started
-- Infrastructure As Code using AWS CDK to bootstrap all the required services
+- Infrastructure as Code using AWS CDK to bootstrap all the required services
 - Backend search processing and filtering

 ## Deploying the application on AWS